-During the last ten years or so, many reviews of all available science have come to the conclusion that there’s no connection between saturated fat and heart disease.3 This fact has also been recognized in many high-quality newspapers, such as TIME.4 It’s simply been a mistake.
+During the last ten years or so, many reviews of all available science have come to the conclusion that there’s no connection between saturated fat and heart disease.23 This fact has also been recognized in many high-quality newspapers.4 It’s simply been a mistake.

 Don’t fear fat.
 Updated experts don’t.

-Here are three of the most recent meta-analyses showing no connection between saturated fats and heart disease:
+Here are five meta-analyses showing no connection between saturated fats and heart disease:

 - Open Heart 2016: Evidence from randomised controlled trials does not support current dietary fat guidelines: a systematic review and meta-analysis [strong evidence]